-THERE’S NO SUCH THING AS A SAFE AMOUNT
+CHEMICALS AND PLASTICS: THERE’S NO SUCH THING AS SAFE AMOUNTS OF ENDOCRINE DISRUPTORS

 Think about what your water pipes are made of.
 Although copper tubing was the standard for a very long time, cost and ease of use forced a switch to polyvinyl chloride (PVC), chlorinated polyvinyl chloride (CPVC) and now cross-linked polyethylene (PEX).
 If you are interested in seeing just how toxic PVC is to your health, you can always read The Department of Health and Human Service’s Toxicological Profile for 1,2 Dichloroethane — a rather freaky 300 page document that actually shows how poorly the human body metabolizes this stuff.

 The Endocrine Disruptor, however, that that continues to receive the most media play is BPA (Bisphenol A).
 A popular online encyclopedia says that among other things, BPA is used for, “water bottles, sports equipment… used to line water pipes, as coatings on the inside of many food and beverage cans and in making thermal paper such as that used in sales receipts.”
 As it should be, we are seeing a huge grass-roots push to get rid of BPA in these and similar applications.
 How’s this working out?

 Last October, the journal Envoronmental Toxicology and Pharmacology looked at some of these alternates (Bisphenol AF, Bisphenol F, Bisphenol S, Bisphenol B, etc, etc).
 What did the authors discover?
 Only that, “these findings indicate that oxidative metabolites of bisphenols can still have endocrine activities in humans.”
 In other words, touting these “alternatives” as BPA-free, while completely factual, is not really true.